mcarvin8/xml-disassembler/README.md

 /*
 FLAGS
 - xmlPath: Path to the disassembled XML files to reassemble (must be a directory)
-- xmlNamespace: (Optional) Namespace for the final XML (default: None)
 - fileExtension: (Optional) Desired file extension for the final XML (default: `.xml`) */ import { ReassembleXMLFileHandler } from "xml-disassembler";